He’d damn well better live forever after everything he’s been through!

 So that’s it, right?
 Game’s a disgrace.
 It sucks.
 Case closed.

 The way I see it, “black sheep sequels” come in a couple distinct flavors.
 The first either alters or discards much of what made the earlier installments in the series so beloved and is just a godawful excuse for a video game in general.
 For a good example of a legendary turd like this, look no further than the dire Rastan Saga II, the follow-up to Taito’s Conan the Barbarian-inspired arcade classic.
-It not only lacks the tight controls, thrilling action, and grand audio and visuals of its predecessor, it’s generally one of the worst side-scrollers ever made and would remain so under any other name.
+It not only lacks the tight controls, thrilling action, and grand audiovisuals of its predecessor, it’s generally one of the worst side-scrollers ever made and would remain so under any other name.

 The plot is once again as simple as can be: Satan/Tanzra is a back with an army of hellish minions and it’s up to God/the Master to take up his sword and vanquish the Prince of Darkness yet again.
 The twist this time is that Tanzra’s seven main demon lieutenants are each based on one of the seven deadly sins (pride, greed, lust, envy, gluttony, wrath and sloth) and this is reflected in their forms and in the various nasty ways they plague the Master’s helpless subjects.
 The gluttony demon, for example, sends a hoard of monster ants to steal all the food, leaving the people to starve.
 There are also some nice touches taken from classic literature.
 The final encounter with Tanzra depicts him partially encased in the ice of a frozen lake, mirroring Satan’s predicament in Dante Alighieri’s Inferno.

 The level structure of ActRaiser 2 is fairly open.
 You can guide your sky palace over the map and complete the game’s stages in any order you want, but your angelic assistant will suggest a particular order that will make for the smoothest difficulty curve.
-While the choice is yours, I would recommend that first time players take the angel’s advice and complete the stages in the “correct” order to minimize frustration.
+While the choice is yours, I would recommend first time players take the angel’s advice and complete the stages in the “correct” order to minimize frustration.

-Once you’re actually in control of the Master, the first thing you’re likely to notice is that he’s very, very slow.
+Once you’re actually in control of the Master, the first thing you’re likely to notice is he’s very, very slow.
 Dude makes Simon Belmont look like Carl Lewis.
 There is a way to get around faster and it involves the second thing you’ll probably notice: Your brand new set of shiny angel wings.
 Tapping the jump button a second time while in the air will launch the Master into a forward glide.
 Don’t overdo it, though, because there’s no end of deviously-placed enemies and hazards designed to prevent you from abusing your wings to rush through the stages.
 In order to avoid this, you can halt a glide in progress in several different ways.
 Tapping the jump button a third time will simply drop the Master straight down, pressing down and attack will launch him into a sharp dive with his sword held out that will deal triple the normal attack damage to foes in the way, and holding up will cause him to slowly drift to the ground and is great for nailing precise landings.
 You’ll need to master glide cancelling if you hope to get past the game’s many pinpoint platforming challenges, since continuing a standard glide all the way to the ground will cause you to momentarily lose control of the Master and probably skid right into a waiting enemy or death trap.

 The changes to the controls don’t stop there.
 The Master can now swing his sword above and below him and he carries a shield that can block projectile attacks originating from both straight ahead and above.
 Magic has also received a major overhaul.
 Instead of selecting a single spell to use at the start of each level, you charge up your magic by holding down the attack button and releasing it when the Master starts to flash red.
 This will produce one of seven different situational effects depending on whether the Master is standing, crouching, gliding, and so on.

 It’s honestly all a lot to take in.
 For a character in a 16-bit action game, ActRaiser 2’s Master is about as complex as they come.
 This is in stark contrast to the last game, where his moveset was incredibly basic: Just run, jump, sword, and a single magic option.
 Here you have upwards of sixteen different actions available to you at any given moment and each one is useful at one point or another.
-This essentially means that the game has one hell of a learning curve to it, which I believe is a major factor contributing to its reputation as one of the most difficult action titles for the system.
+This essentially means the game has one hell of a learning curve to it, which I believe is a major factor contributing to its reputation as one of the most difficult action titles for the system.
 It is a tough one, no doubt.
-The enemies are numerous and can take many hits to dispatch, while the stage layouts demand that your gliding and jumping be on-point at all times.
+The enemies are numerous and can take many hits to dispatch, while the stage layouts demand your gliding and jumping be on-point at all times.
 Even so, a lot of ActRaiser 2’s challenge is front-loaded into the first couple of hours, when the player is still coming to grips with the elaborate control scheme.
 Once you start getting the hang of how to advance with caution, attack, defend, and (most importantly) use your wings, the game really does open up and become a lot more approachable.
 You still have some rather fiendish stages to reckon with, but a little confidence in the Master’s abilities goes a long way.
 There’s also an easy difficulty mode for new players.
-Just be aware that you won’t be able to access the final stage or see the ending if you’re playing the game on easy.
+Just be aware you won’t be able to access the final stage or see the ending if you’re playing the game on easy.

-One thing that even the most embittered fan of the first game can’t deny is that ActRaiser 2 looks magnificent.
+One thing even the most embittered fan of the first game can’t deny is that ActRaiser 2 looks magnificent.
 The level of detail and animation in the character sprites represents a high water mark for any Quintet game, rivalled only by Terranigma.
 The stage backgrounds are true works of art, very nearly as far above the original ActRaiser as that game’s were above its NES contemporaries.
-If I had been shown this game and told that it was a 1995 or 1996 release for the system, I’d probably have believed it.
+If I had been shown this game and told it was a 1995 or 1996 release for the system, I’d probably have believed it.
 It looks that good.
 The audio doesn’t fare quite as well.
 Many sound effects seem to have been directly recycled from the first game and returning composer Yuzo Koshiro’s score is very technically proficient in that it features high quality samples and intricate arrangements, but it lacks the stirring melodies that made tracks like “Fillmore” and “Birth of the People” so unforgettable the first time around.
 Still, the soundscape isn’t terrible here and easily exceeds the average game.
 It’s just not up to the sky high standards set by the visuals.

-By the time I’d made my way through all fourteen stages of ActRaiser 2, I was convinced that I was dealing with a true misunderstood gem of an action game.
+By the time I’d made my way through all fourteen stages of ActRaiser 2, I was convinced I was dealing with a true misunderstood gem of an action game.
 It’s true that the loss of the simulation mode from the original results in much less in the way of immersion and quality narrative.
 These segments may have been simplistic and easy, but observing your followers from a bird’s eye perspective as they prospered under your protection and working miracles to reshape the very land itself really did help the player get into the role of a benevolent deity.
 These story elements are still present in the sequel, but with no reinforcement from the actual gameplay, they’re window dressing and nothing more.
-Although the action here is challenging, thrilling, and nuanced, the Master could just as easily be any old musclebound fantasy warrior and it wouldn’t affect the experience all that much.
+Although the action here is challenging, thrilling, and nuanced, the Master could just as easily be any old musclebound fantasy warrior and it wouldn’t affect the experience all too much.
 The lack of sim interludes also affects the pacing, since it doesn’t allow for the first game’s hypnotic sense of rhythmic yin-yang flow between contrasting play styles.

 All that being said, I still feel compelled to judge ActRaiser 2 on the basis of what it actually is instead of what it was never really intended to be at all.
 What we have here is an extremely high quality action-platformer with a wholly unique feel to it.
 It’s deliberate, exacting, very technical, and a total blast to play once you’ve mastered its fundamentals.
-Seeing it all the way through confers that feeling of exhilarating accomplishment that only a truly demanding game can, which is one edge it has over its older sibling.
+Seeing it all the way through confers that feeling of exhilarating accomplishment only a truly demanding game can, which is one edge it has over its older sibling.
 As a nice little bonus, it’s also one of the prettiest Super Nintendo games you’ll ever lay eyes on.

 ActRaiser 2 may indeed be a child of a lesser god, but it’s more than worthy of salvation.